 - Organizational skills – Not only keeping track of paper documents, but also electronic ones; keeping clear and well-organized minutes of meetings and monitoring deadlines make this an essential quality of a good Secretary.

-- Friendly Communication – Because the Secretary often communicates with the homeowners and may be the liaison between the HOA Board President and members, at times, being able to communicate in a positive and friendly way will be beneficial.
+- Friendly Communication – Because the Secretary often communicates with the homeowners and maybe the liaison between the HOA Board President and members, at times, being able to communicate in a positive and friendly way will be beneficial.

-- Initiative – A good Secretary should be able to take initiative when it comes to making and keeping deadlines, sending out correspondence to the homeowners and coordinating efforts within the entire HOA board.
+- Initiative – A good Secretary should be able to take initiative when it comes to making and keeping deadlines, sending out correspondence to the homeowners, and coordinating efforts within the entire HOA board.

 - Creativity – Having a flair for creativity is useful, but not necessarily essential.
-When it comes to ramping up meeting attendance or creating a visually appealing newsletter, a little artistry and creativity can go a long way.
+When it comes to ramp up meeting attendance or creating a visually appealing newsletter, a little artistry and creativity can go a long way.

 If you feel like one of these roles would be a great fit for you or someone you know, learn how Board members are elected to take the next step!